 The difficulty or “challenge” is in the prevention of advancing of knee osteoarthritis.
 Here the typical recommendations of anti-inflammatory medications, knee braces, and ice, those that the athlete can impose upon themselves, will lead to further knee deterioration.
 It is a challenge to convince an athlete of this when it may get them on the course, track of field this weekend.

 In a recent study, researchers at Hospital for Special Surgery gave patients with early osteoarthritis an injection of PRP (6-mL), and then monitored them for one year.
 At baseline and then one year after the PRP injection, physicians evaluated the knee cartilage with magnetic resonance imaging (MRI).
 While previous studies have shown that patients with osteoarthritis can lose roughly five percent of knee cartilage per year, the Hospital for Special Surgery investigators found that a large majority of patients in their study had no further cartilage loss.
 At minimum PRP prevented further knee deterioration.

 Ask Dr. Darrow about your knee pain and how PRP may help you

 A leading provider of bone marrow derived stem cell therapy, Platelet Rich Plasma and Prolotherapy

 11645 WILSHIRE BOULEVARD SUITE 120, LOS ANGELES, CA 90025

 Are there enough stem cells in your knees to heal the damage of osteoarthritis?
 If yes, why aren’t those stem cells fixing your knees now?
-Is it a lack of numbers?
-Or is it a lack of communication? (more…)
+Is it a lack of numbers? (more…)